dilshadparambil/Python_100.days.of.code/Intermediate/d15/README.md

      Money: $2.5
      ```

-💡 **Extra Challenge**:
+💡 **Extra Challenge**
-- Add more drink options to the menu.
+- Add more drink options (e.g., mocha, americano).
-- Implement an admin password for accessing reports.
+- Implement an admin password to access the report.
-- Track total drinks sold per type.
+- Track and display the number of drinks sold per type.

----